grburgess/popsynth/paper.md

 This project was inspired by conversations with Daniel J. Mortlock wherein we tried to calibrate an analysis method we will eventually get around to finishing.
-Inspiration also came from wanting to generalize the examples from Will Farr's lecture note (link).
+Inspiration also came from wanting to generalize the examples from Will Farr's lecture note [@selection].
 I am thankful to contributions and critique from Francesca Capel.

 # References